K-8, Co-educational Independent School

 Advisory

 All Middle School students begin their day with their Advisory group.
-These groups of approximately 10 students meet with a faculty advisor for 20-30 minutes, four times per week.
-Once-a-week, the entire Middle School gathers first thing in the morning.
+These groups of approximately 10 students meet with a faculty advisor for 20-minutes and gather again for the last 10-minutes of the school day.
 The Advisory sessions follow the Developmental Designs model called Circle of Power and Respect (CPR), and focus on diversity and inclusivity, health and wellness, the school’s Core Values, and the habits of effective learners.
 Advisory is a time for students to connect with each other and their advisor, and discuss both academic and social-emotional topics relevant to their personal growth as a student and young adult.

 Clubs

 During last period on Wednesday, every student in the Middle School has study hall which provides an opportunity for them to participate in clubs.
 The meeting times for each club have been carefully scheduled so that our students can participate in as many clubs as they wish.
-Currently, students may choose to be involved in Debate Club, Allies in Diversity, Social Leadership, Math Counts, and M.U.S.C.L.E (a service learning leadership group).
+Currently, students may choose to be involved in Debate Club, Allies in Diversity, Social Leadership, Math Counts, Yearbook, Admissions Ambassadors and more.
 Additionally, Middle School students may run for a position on Student Council which meets during a lunch or recess period once-a-week.

 Call Now